What is a freezing injunction?

 A freezing injunction will take effect personally against the party subject to it.
 A freezing injunction may be made against a potential defendant or a third party holding assets on behalf of the potential defendant.
 The third parties could include a bank or a trustee.

 When will the court grant a freezing injunction?

-The court has the discretion to grant a freezing injunction, and will do so only when it considers that it is just and convenient.
+The court has a wide discretion to grant a freezing injunction, and will do so only when it considers that it is just and convenient.
 The following conditions must be satisfied:

 - the English court must have jurisdiction;

-- the applicant must demonstrate to the court that it has a good arguable case – although it does not need to show that the case will definitely succeed, the court will give due consideration to the strength of any defence;
+- the applicant must demonstrate to the court that it has a good arguable case - although the applicant does not need to show that the case will definitely succeed, the court will give due consideration to the strength of any defence;

-- there must be sufficient assets in existence to meet the claim;
+- there must be sufficient assets in existence to meet the amount of the claim;

 - the applicant must provide an undertaking to the court to pay any damages to the other party if it is later shown that the injunction should not have been granted (see below).